Magnon-phonon interactions from first principles

 \textit{Discussion.\textemdash} In this Letter, we have shown a first-principles approach to study mag-ph interactions in real materials.
 Our method repurposes the \textit{ab initio} BSE, a well-established technique for excitons, to study magnon dispersions and mag-ph interactions, allowing parameter-free calculations of magnon relaxation times and mean free paths.
+Our approach can describe how magnons interact with specific phonon modes depending on phonon symmetry and character, features that cannot be easily resolved in phenomenological spin models.
 This advance provides a quantitative tool to study magnon physics, including magnon transport and coupled magnon and phonon phenomena, with applications to broad classes of magnetic materials and magnon-based devices.
 Focusing on CrI$_3$ as a case study, we have predicted that in-plane atomic vibrations couple to charge, while out-of-plane atomic vibrations couple to magnetic moments.
-This insight suggests opportunities for controlling charge and spin transport in Cr trihalides and may extend to other 2D ferromagnets.
-In addition, the ability to compute the threshold energy for long-lived magnons, and the related goal of identifying phonons with strong coupling to magnons, are critically important for magnonic applications.
+This insight suggests opportunities for controlling charge and spin transport in Cr trihalides and may extend to other 2D ferromagnets. \\

 Our approach can be extended to antiferromagnetic and noncollinear spin systems, and materials with SOC.
 In particular, if SOC is included in the BSE and $e$-ph interactions~\cite{Marsili2021,Zhou2021}, spin-flip $e$-ph scattering becomes possible, leading to mixing and phonon-mediated coupling of excitons and magnons.
+We also neglect higher-order magnon-two-phonon interactions $b^\dag b(S+S^\dag)$.
 Future work will explore these directions, as well as extend the calculations to bulk materials and real-time coupled magnon and phonon dynamics, mirroring progress in exciton-phonon calculations~\cite{Chen2022}.
-This may enable the study of novel intriguing phenomena, such as magnon-polaron effects and phonon-driven magnetism among others.\\
+This may enable the exploration of intriguing phenomena such as magnon-polaron effects, and phonon-driven magnetism, among others.\\